valdidar/chandigarharbitration/README.md

 # Chandigarh Arbitration Website

 Welcome to the repository for the Chandigarh Arbitration website.
-This project was developed as a freelance project to provide information about the arbitration services in Chandigarh.
+This project was developed as a freelance project to provide information about chandigarh arbitration consultants.
 Below are the details of the website, including the current progress and important disclaimers.

 ## Current Pages